James is the English form of the Greek form of the Hebrew name Jacob. In his own language he would have been called Yakov [Jacob].

 James 1:1 James, a servant of God and of the Lord Jesus Christ, to the twelve tribes which are scattered abroad, greeting.

-1:2 My brethren, count it joy when you fall into various temptations [or trials], 1:3 knowing this, that the trying of your faith [trusting] worketh patience.
-1:4 But let patience have her perfect work, that ye may be perfect [endure and patiently grow and overcome that we might attain to godly holiness] and entire [we are to be complete in internalizing the whole nature of God], wanting nothing. [lacking nothing in the keeping of the whole Word of God]
+1:2 My brethren, count it joy when you fall into various temptations [or trials], 1:3 knowing this, that the trying of your faith [belief and trust] worketh patience.
+1:4 But let patience have her perfect work, that ye may be perfect [endure and patiently grow and overcome so that we might attain to godly holiness] and entire [we are to be complete in internalizing the whole nature of God], wanting nothing. [lacking nothing in the keeping of the whole Word of God]